qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 ...................

 The other selection tools, also available from the :ref:`Attribute table
-<sec_attribute_table>`, perform a selection based on feature's attribute
+<sec_attribute_table>`, perform a selection based on a feature's attribute
-or its selection state (note that attribute table and map canvas show the same information, so if you select one feature in attribute table, it will be selected in map canvas also):
+or its selection state (note that attribute table and map canvas show the same information, so if you select one feature in the attribute table, it will be selected on the map canvas too):

-* |expressionSelect| :sup:`Select By Expression...` allows user to select features using expression dialog.
+* |expressionSelect| :sup:`Select By Expression...` select
+  features using expression dialog
 * |formSelect| :sup:`Select Features By Value...` or press :kbd:`F3`
-* |deselectAll| :sup:`Deselect Features from All Layers` or press :kbd:`Ctrl+Shift+A` to deselect all selected features in all layers.
+* |deselectAll| :sup:`Deselect Features from All Layers` or press :kbd:`Ctrl+Shift+A` to deselect all selected features in all layers
-* |selectAll| :sup:`Select All Features` or press :kbd:`Ctrl+A` to select all features in the current layer.
+* |selectAll| :sup:`Select All Features` or press :kbd:`Ctrl+A` to select all features in the current layer
-* |invertSelection| :sup:`Invert Feature Selection` to invert the selection in the current layer.
+* |invertSelection| :sup:`Invert Feature Selection` to invert the selection in the current layer

 For example, if you want to find regions that are boroughs from :file:`regions.shp` of the QGIS sample data, you can use the |expressionSelect|
 :sup:`Select features using an Expression` icon.
-Then, you expand the :guilabel:`Fields and Values` group and choose the field that you want to query.
+Then, expand the :guilabel:`Fields and Values` group and choose the field that you want to query.
 Double-click the field 'TYPE_2' and also click :guilabel:`All Unique` in the panel that shows up.
 From the list, choose and double-click 'Borough'.
-In the :guilabel:`Expression` field, then you'd write the following query:
+In the :guilabel:`Expression` field, write the following query:

 ::

  "TYPE_2"  =  'Borough'

-From the expression builder dialog, you can also use the :menuselection:`Function list --> Recent (Selection)` to make a selection that you used before.
-The dialog remembers the last 20 used expressions.
-See :ref:`vector_expressions` chapter for more information and some example.
+From the expression builder dialog, you can also use :menuselection:`Function list --> Recent (Selection)` to make a selection that you have used before.
+The dialog remembers the last 20 expressions used.
+See :ref:`vector_expressions` for more information and examples.

 .. tip:: **Save your selection into a new file**

-   Users can save selected features into a **New Temporary Scratch Layer** or a **New Vector Layer** using :menuselection:`Edit --> Copy Features` and :menuselection:`Edit --> Paste Features as` in the wanted format.
+   Users can save selected features into a **New Temporary Scratch Layer** or a **New Vector Layer** using :menuselection:`Edit --> Copy Features` and :menuselection:`Edit --> Paste Features as` in the desired format.

 .. index::
    single: Selection tools; Select by value